 ChristianAnswers.Net WebBible Encyclopedia

 His name stands first on the list of prophets and teachers of the church at Antioch (13:1).
 Luke speaks of him as a “good man” (11:24).
 He was born of Jewish parents of the tribe of Levi.
-He was a native of Cyprus, where he had a possession of land (Acts 4:36-37), which he sold.
+He was a native of Cyprus, where he had a possession of land (Acts 4:36-37), which he sold to help the church in Jerusalem.
 His personal appearance is supposed to have been dignified and commanding (Acts 14:11-12).
-When Paul returned to Jerusalem after his conversion, Barnabas took him and introduced him to the apostles (9:27).
-They had probably been companions as students in the school of Gamaliel.

-When about to set forth on a second missionary journey, a dispute arose between Saul and Barnabas as to the propriety of taking John Mark with them again.
+When about to set forth on a second missionary journey, a dispute arose between Saul and Barnabas as to the propriety of taking John Mark with them again, as he had left them on their previous assignment.
 The dispute ended by Saul and Barnabas taking separate routes.
 Saul took Silas as his companion, and journeyed through Syria and Cilicia; while Barnabas took his nephew John Mark, and visited Cyprus (Acts 15:36-41).